danielruijs/huggingface-transformers/rtdetrv2/README.md

 - `--clear`: remove all logs and checkpoints from previous runs when starting training.
 - `--name`: name of the training run, used to create directories for logs and checkpoints.

 The best model from training is saved in the `output_dir` directory specified in the config file.
-The image processor is saved in the same directory along with the model to be used for inference.
+The image processor is saved in the same directory along with the best model to be used for inference.

 ## Logging